arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-3.md

 Playing with mathematical terms, one could say that

-* TDD resorts to Existential Quantified Properties: "*it exists (`∃`) an example for which a property holds*"
+* TDD resorts to *Existential Quantified Properties*: "*it exists (`∃`) an example for which a property holds*"
-* PBT uses Universally Quantified Properties: "*for all the values (`∀`) this property holds*".
-No surprises that all the PBT libraries define a function called `ForAll`.
+* PBT uses *Universally Quantified Properties*: "*for all the values (`∀`) this property holds*".<br/>No surprises that many PBT libraries define a function called `forAll`.

 Besides Existential and Universally Quantified properties, there is another dimension along which you can distinguish what I call the *Essential* and the *Collateral* Properties.

 * An *Essential Property* is the direct translation of the business requirement, like the example of the shipped books.<br/>Alternative names are *Obvious Property* and *Business Rule as Property*.
-You can read a Java example in Johannes Link's [Pattern: Business Rule as Property][https://blog.johanneslink.net/2018/07/16/patterns-to-find-properties/#pattern-business-rule-as-property]
+You can read a Java example in Johannes Link's [Pattern: Business Rule as Property](https://blog.johanneslink.net/2018/07/16/patterns-to-find-properties/#pattern-business-rule-as-property)

 * A *Collateral Property* is any observation that holds true in a context, and that can be indirectly deriveded from the business requirement.
 For example:
   * the fact that `sum(a, b)` is commutative
-  * the observation that sorting a collection does not change its size (a so called "invariant")
+  * the observation that sorting a collection does not change its size (a so called "*invariant*")
-  * the fact in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
+  * the fact that in a bank transfer the sum of money between the two involved bank accounts remains constant (again, an invariant)
-  * comparing your program's behavior with an test oracle, that is a alternative, simpler and predictable implementaion of the function under test (see [Test Oracle][test-oracle] on Wikipedia)
+  * comparing your program's behavior with an *Test Oracle*, that is an alternative, simpler and predictable implementaion of the function under test (see [Test Oracle][test-oracle] on Wikipedia)
   * running both your system and a simplified model with the same randomized series of input values, and comparing the output and the state.
 This is called [Model-based testing][model-based-testing] and it is particularly powerful for stateful applicatins.
 There are entire article series dedicated to it.

+Collateral Properties don't directly capture the requirements, but derive from them.<br/>
-Collateral Properties do not in general completely specify the behaviour of the code under test.
-In some cases, though, a set of them does form a complete specification.
+Also, in general they don't completely specify the behaviour of the code under test: usually you need a set of them to form a complete specification.

 Collateral Properties are so popular in PBT &mdash; and in Design by Contract &mdash; that one could think they are specific to it.
-There is the myth that developers must rack their brains to tranlate business requirements to mysterious mathematical properties such as commutativity, monotonicity and right-identity, and that consequently PBT is unfeasible for real-world scenarios.
+There is the myth that developers must rack their brains to tranlate business requirements to mysterious mathematical properties such as commutativity, monotonicity and right-identity, and that consequently PBT is unfeasible for real-world scenarios.<br/>

-It's not at all like this.<br/>
+It's not at all like this.

-Collateral Properties are more concrete, and often fun to find and implement.
+Collateral Properties are more concrete than this, and they are often fun to find and implement.
 You can learn a lot about them from:

 * Scott Wlaschin's [Choosing properties for property-based testing][choosing-properties]
 * John Hughes's [How to Specify it!][how-to-specify-it] for which Johannes Link has written a brilliant version in Java, titled [How to Specify it!
 In Java!][how-to-specify-it-in-java].